-As Fall progresses and Winter approaches, many runners are entering a base building period in their training.
-Along with easy miles, strides are often a key workout this time of year.
-However, Fall and Winter are marked by increased darkness, cold weather, and sometimes treacherous ice and snow on outside running surfaces.
+As Fall progresses and Winter approaches, many runners are entering a base-building period in their training.
+Along with easy miles, strides are often an essential workout this time of year.
+However, darkness, cold weather, and treacherous ice, and snow on outside running surfaces occur this time of year.
 Treadmill workouts are an effective alternative this time of year.
-And, just because you are running on a treadmill, does not mean you have to give up on running strides.
+Just because you are running on a treadmill does not mean you have to give up on running strides.

-Strides are a key running workout that help ingrain fast running form into your legs.
-Strides are 20-30 second efforts at ~90% of maximum running speed.
-Strides are not a sprint, but rather a gradual progression to a high pace, turnover running “stride”.
-Strides teach you to run fast with good and controlled form.
-At the end of the stride, you are not winded.
-Your heart rate should recover before beginning the next stride.
-The goal of strides is form not anaerobic fitness gains.
+Strides are an essential running workout that helps ingrain fast running form into your legs.
+Correctly done, you run strides for 20-30 seconds at ~90% of maximum speed.
+Strides are not a sprint but rather a gradual progression to a high pace, turnover "stride" that will teach you to run fast with correct form.
+You should not feel winded at the end of the stride, and your heart rate should recover before beginning the next stride.
+The goal of strides is running form, not anaerobic fitness gains.

 Although strides are typically run on a flat road, grass field, or track, strides can be run effectively on a treadmill with practice.
-You need to be comfortable starting with your feet on the side rails of the treadmill.
-Then, you need practice lowering your body and accelerating your feet to "hop" onto a fast-moving treadmill belt.
+It would help if you were comfortable starting with your feet on the side rails of the treadmill.
+Then, practice lowering your body and accelerating your feet to "hop" onto a fast-moving treadmill belt.
 For most, this action is unconsciously familiar and natural.
 Strides rely on the same motion, except the treadmill belt will be moving much faster.

 To begin a treadmill stride, start running at a comfortable, easy pace.
 Then, increase the treadmill speed to slightly faster than your 5K effort.
 As the treadmill belt accelerates, you will gradually run faster.
-(Over time with practice, work on increasing your stride speed to 800 meter effort.)
+(With practice, work on increasing your stride speed to 800-meter effort.)
 Hold the pace for 20-30 seconds.